 Back in the auditorium, the Wilcox family waited in a panic state for information about their son’s whereabouts.
 “Have they caught her yet?” asked Oliva.

 “I’ll check,” replied Karen, who stood by them, along with Linda, Donnie, and myself.

 “Jeff, you and Oliva go with Linda to my safe room.
 You can observe the proceedings from there.
 Christain, Donnie, wait for me by exit two while I address the others.”

-Karen’s words were not as commanding as the first time I heard her speak.
+Karen’s words were not as commanding as before.
 And the crowd was not as receptive to them.
-The sudden realization of the spies among them had everyone on edge.
+The sudden realization of spies among them had everyone on edge.

 The story centers around shapeshifting.